 Yandex.Metrica protects users' privacy and ensures that all collected information is depersonalized.
 For this reason, certain information such as social-demographic data (gender, age, and so on) has limited disclosure.
 Such data is provided only if there were more than 10 users in the sample.

-For example, you need to find out the percentage of males in the total users for the day.
-At the time when the report is formed, 5 people have visited the site (less than 10).
-In this case, the report will contain information about the total number of users for the day, but data about the number of males won't be available.
+For example, you want to know the percentage of males out of the total users for the day.
+At the time of report generation, the site had been visited by 5 people (less than 10).
+In this case, the report contains information about the total number of users for the day, but data will not be available for the number of males.

 Each report contains indicators separated into groups (for example, the number of males in the total number of users).
 The report is formed for a specific time period.
 By default, this is one month.
 Reports display data in a table and on a graph.

 Setting up a report

 You can use the tools described below to set up a report type:

 You can select a calendar time period to build the report for.
 By default, one month is selected.
 You can also set a range of dates by clicking .

 The “Line” and “Area” graphs display data broken down over time periods.
 The default setting is auto.
 This sets a range based on the selected time period and the amount of data that is sufficient for this period.
 You can refine the time period to minutes, hours, days, weeks and months.